August 16, 2018

 10 Home Remodeling Ideas Only a Designer Would Think About

 We’ve said it once or twice, but we’ll say it again!
-Hiring a designer is super important to the success of your home remodel.
+Hiring a designer is critical to the success of your home remodel.
 Yes, it is possible to pull together a beautiful look yourself, but there are a handful of things only designers tend to think about.
 It’s the small details that add both character and functionality to a space beyond what your intuition can imagine.
 By hiring a designer you’re not just avoiding “oopsies” moments, but also granting a professional the opportunity to uncover options that you wouldn’t have considered otherwise.

 Your home is a culmination of dozens of tiny details, and it’s really hard to keep track of them all on your own.
 As a design-build contractor, we find that it’s these details which give a home charm and, surprisingly, bring the most joy to our clients after a remodel.
 To make the most of your space and truly end up with a design you’ll love for years to come, hiring a designer is a wonderful investment.
 So what exactly aren’t you thinking about?
 We’ve compiled a list of 10 small, but mighty, remodeling ideas only a designer thinks about.